svbackend/my-art-lib/docs/current.md

 ## Documentation

-Warning: Some examples in this documentation can be simplifier for better readability, it's not best practices and single way to do things, just use common sense.
+Warning: Some examples in this documentation can be simplified for better readability, it's not best practices and single way to do things, just use common sense.

 ### Most used commands